 SummaryRead the full fact sheet

-- Help make a difference by joining the Australian Organ Donor Register (AODR) online today – as an organ and tissue donor you could save more than 10 lives.
+- Help make a difference by joining the Australian Organ Donor Register (AODR) online today – as an organ donor and tissue donor you could save up to 7 lives and help many more through eye and tissue donation.

 - The AODR is the only place to record your donation decisions and is consulted by health professionals if you are a potential donor at the time of death.